sugimotot/btsdoc-portal/developers/7_tutorials/trn_proposed_transactions.md

   <img src="https://github.com/bitshares/how.bitshares.works/blob/master/developers/imgs/trn-proposed1.png" width="600" title="Proposed Transaction">
 </p>

 Note that each account in the figure can carry a **different weight**.
+[Read more information about Permissions/weights/Threshold.](/developers/accounts/accounts.md#permissions)

 ***